 I decided that the first day would be all about coaxing them over to the plate

-- On the third day it was all veg they had eaten on the first 2 days
+- On the third day, it was all veg they had eaten on the first two days

 After that, I added one new vegetable a day.

 Each day they cleared the plate, no matter what I put on it!

 How did it affect mealtimes?

 Dinner time became much more relaxed because I knew they’d already eaten a ton of veg as a starter in front of the TV.